It’s over a decade old (2004) but a Slashdot post by acclaimed sci-fi author Neal Stephenson (left) is worth repeating:

 At this point she finally got it, and her whole affect changed.
 She wasn’t snobbish about it.
 But it was obvious that, in her mind, the sort of writer who actually made a living from it was an entirely different creature from the sort she generally associated with.”

-But rather than leave it at that, Stephenson goes into a more detailed analysis:
+Rather than leave it at that, Stephenson goes into a more detailed analysis:

 “… once I got over the excruciating awkwardness of this conversation, I began to think she was right in thinking so.
 One way to classify artists is by to whom they are accountable.